CaptRaven/LEARNCHA/README.md

 ## Project roadmap

-The project currently does the following things.
+##### Learncha currently does the following:

-- Feature 1
+- online and offline learning resources
-- Feature 2
+- immersive learning platform for kids using gaming to teach children in remote communities on climate
-- Feature 3
+- A climate challenge can be created and get people around the world to join and solve climate problems around the world.

-It's in a free tier IBM Cloud Kubernetes cluster.
-In the future we plan to run on Red Hat OpenShift, for example.
+#### it currently runs on IBM Cloud Foundary.

-See below for our proposed schedule on next steps after Call for Code 2021 submission.
+#### See below for our proposed schedule on next steps after Call for Code 2021 submission.

 ![Roadmap](./images/roadmap.jpg)